reddio-com/doc/docs/guide/getting-started/transfer-eths-between-layer-1-and-layer-2.md

       const signer = provider.getSigner();
       const ethAddress = await signer.getAddress();

-      //Finally, we can create a new reddio instance (Goerli testnet)
+      //Finally, we can create a new reddio instance (Sepolia testnet)
       //And assign global variable to it
       const reddio = new Reddio({
         provider,